 Tertiary education.
-In the data set for Slovakia tertiary education is defined by four categories: "Higher", "Tertiary, Bc.", "Tertiary, M.A." and "Post-graduate", both in the ESS-2 and ESS-3data.
-As Slovakia did not participate in the first round of the survey ESS-1, its data set is one of the smallest ones.
+In the data set for the Slovak Republic tertiary education is defined by three categories-Tertiary/Bc., Tertiary/M.A and Post-graduate in the ESS-2, ESS-3 and ESS-4 data.
+The Slovak Republic did not participate in the first round of the survey ESS-1.

-Inequality index Slovakia 1950-2007
+Inequality index Slovak Republic 1950-2009

-The proportion of adults with tertiary qualifications in the Slovak population confirms that Slovak tertiary education is very elitist.
-Although participation in tertiary education, and consequently the proportion of graduates in the relevant age group, is growing, it remains deep below the European average, and the tertiary sector in Slovakia belongs to the smallest ones among countries examined.
+The proportion of adults with tertiary qualifications in the Slovak population confirms that Slovak tertiary education was very elitist and entered mass stage after 2000.Although participation in tertiary education, and consequently the proportion of graduates in the relevant age group, is growing, it remains deep below the European average, and the tertiary sector in Slovak Republic belongs to the smallest ones among countries examined.

 Inequality index.
-The development of the index since the 1950s shows that inequalities in access to tertiary education in Slovakia were at first under the European average, in the 1950s they even belonged to the lowest ones in Europe.
-However, they were constantly growing in the following decades with the exception of the 1990s, and since the 1980s they have been above the European average.
-A rapid growth of the inequality index level in the period after 2000 is caused by increasing inequalities in so-called long programmes of the university level.
+The development of the index since the 1950s shows that inequalities in access to tertiary education in Slovak Republic have mostly oscillated around the European average with some fluctuations.
+A rapid growth of the Inequality index level in the period after 2000 has been caused by increasing inequalities in long university programmes.

 Family background factors.
-The analysis of the entire Slovakian sample, covering all age cohorts according to the characteristics of the respondents' family background when they were at the age of fourteen, reveals that it is predominantly father's occupation that has a long-term impact on the attainment of tertiary education in Slovakia.
+The analysis of the entire Slovakian sample, covering all age cohorts according to the characteristics of the respondents' family background when they were at the age of fourteen, reveals that it is predominantly father's occupation followed by mother's education that has a long-term impact on the attainment of tertiary education in the Slovak Republic.
 The remaining family background factors were important only in some periods.